Dynamic Quantum Tomography Model for Phase-Damping Channels: An Example for -- Dephasing

 \section{An Example for $dim\mathcal{H} =2$ -- Dephasing}

-Let us consider an open quantum system associated with the Hilbert space $\mathcal{H}$ such that $dim \mathcal{H} =2$.
+In order to demonstrate how our approach to quantum tomography works, let us consider an open quantum system associated with the Hilbert space $\mathcal{H}$ such that $dim \mathcal{H} =2$.
 The evolution of this quantum system is given by a Kossakowski-Lindblad master equation of the form:

 where $\sigma_3 = \left( \right)$ and $\gamma>0$ is a parameter.

 This evolution model is often referred to as dephasing.
 To observe how a quantum system subject to such dynamic changes in time let us introduce the following notation for the initial density matrix